Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 # Monitor Tessera

 Tessera can be used with InfluxDB and Prometheus time-series databases to record API usage metrics.
-The data recorded can be visualised either by creating a custom dashboard or by using an existing dashboarding tool such as Grafana.
+The data recorded can be visualised either by creating a custom dashboard or by using an existing dashboard tool such as Grafana.

 In addition, Tessera logs can be searched, analyzed and monitored using Splunk.
 Splunk can be set up in such a way that the logs for multiple Tessera nodes in a network are accessible from a single centralized Splunk instance.